BaoNguyen1001/BaoNguyen1001/README.md

 🎓 I will graduated form Ho Chi Minh University of Technology and Education (Data Engineer, Batch of 2023).

-🌱 I am learning more about Fron-end Dev,...
+🌱 I am learning more about software developer NodeJs, ReactJs,...

 📧 You can e-mail me at baonq100101@gmail.com.
 I will try to respond as soon as possible.